arista-eosplus/packer-ztpserver/Ubuntu/README.md

 #ZTPServer Setup - Packer.io VM Automation

 ##Introduction
-You can use Packer.io to automate the creation of the ZTPServer VM.
-By using this method, you can be sure that all of the required packages and dependencies are installed right out of the gate.
+You can use the opensource tool [Packer](http://www.packer.io) to automate the creation of the ZTPServer virtual machine.
+All of the required packages and dependencies to run ZTPserver are installed right out of the gate by using this method.
-This procedure will create an Ubuntu VM that runs ZTPServer.
 Below, you can choose whether you would like to build the VM for VMWare or VirtualBox.
 This procedure will:

 * Create a VM with 7GB Hard Drive
 * 2GB RAM
 * Ubuntu Server 12.04 Standard Install
-* Python 2.7.5 with PIP
+* Python 2.7.x with PIP
 * Hostname ztps.ztps-test.com
     * eth0 (NAT) VBox DHCP
-    * eth1 (vboxnet2/Hostonly) Runs ZTPServer services
+    * eth1 (vboxnet2/vmnet2) Runs ZTPServer services
 * UFW Firewall disabled.
 * Users
     * root/eosplus and ztpsadmin/eosplus
 * DHCP installed with Option 67 configured (eth1 only)
 * BIND DNS server installed with zone ztps-test.com
     * wildcard forward rule to 8.8.8.8 for all other queries
-    * SRV RR for im.ztps-test.com
+    * XMPP SRV RR for im.ztps-test.com
 * rsyslog-ng installed; Listening on UDP and TCP (port 514)
 * XMPP server configured for im.ztps-test.com
-    * XMPP admin user ztpsadmin, passwd eosplus
+    * XMPP admin user ztpsadmin@im.ztps-test.com, passwd eosplus
 * Apache2 installed and configured for ZTPServer (mod_wsgi) running on port 8080
-* ZTPServer installed (with sameple files to get you running)
+* ZTPServer installed (with [sameple files](https://github.com/arista-eosplus/ztpserver-demo) to get you up and running)

 ##Installation of Packer
 > **Note:** This installation procedure requires internet access.

-Packer.io automates the creation of the Virtual Machine.
-Therefore, the first step is downloading and installing Packer.
+Follow the steps below to install Packer on your local machine.

 1. Download the appropriate binaries - http://www.packer.io/downloads.html
-2. Unzip and move to desired location eg ~/packer or /usr/local/share/ or /usr/local/bin/
+2. Unzip and move to a desired location eg ~/packer or /usr/local/share/ or /usr/local/bin/
 3. Set ENV variable (or just put Packer somewhere the ```PATH``` is already pointing - ```echo $PATH```)
     * EG: in ~/.bash_login, add ```PATH=$PATH:/path/to/packer/files```
 4. Run ```packer``` to make sure ```PATH``` is updated.

 ###Creating a VM for use with VMWare
 > **Note:** The following procedure was tested using VMWare Fusion 6.0.3/4 and Workstation

+> **IMPORTANT:** Regarding VMware networks: The default setup places eth1 on vmnet2.
+This might not be created in your VMware environment.
+Therefore, you may wish to run the [setup-fusion.sh](https://github.com/arista-eosplus/packer-veos/blob/master/VMware/setup-fusion.sh) script to help create this virtual network for you.
+Once you have downloaded the script, ensure that is is executable, ```chmod +x setup-fusion.sh``` and then run it using ```sudo setup-fusion.sh```.

-1. Retrieve the EOS+ packer files [here](https://github.com/arista-eosplus/packer-ztpserver/archive/master.zip) or use ```git clone https://github.com/arista-eosplus/packer-ztpserver.git```
+1. Retrieve the EOS+ packer files [here](https://github.com/arista-eosplus/packer-ztpserver/archive/master.zip) or run ```git clone https://github.com/arista-eosplus/packer-ztpserver.git``` from a shell on your local machine.
-2. ```cd packer-ztpserver/Ubuntu``` to the location of the .json file.
+2. ```cd packer-ztpserver/Ubuntu```
-3. Run ```packer build --only=vmware-iso ztps-ubuntu-12.04.4_amd64.json``` for VMWare
+3. Run ```packer build --only=vmware-iso ztps-ubuntu-12.04.4_amd64.json```
     You will see:
     ```
     phil:Ubuntu phil$ packer build --only=vmware-iso ztps-ubuntu-12.04.4_amd64.json